CoderSeb/school-1dv607-A2/README.md

 Adhere to the git versioning instructions according to the assignment.

 Note that this assignment will be automatically checked for plagiarism of source code.

+## Usage instructions

+- Start the app by running main method of App.java
+- Navigate menu by entering numbers corresponding to given menu options.
+- The program should take you back to the previous menu if you press an option that doesn't exist.
+- The program will prompt when input is needed.